 Devastator Horn Subwoofers (Flat packs and Fully Finished)

-The Devastator MkII in Baltic Birch (Now available in 19Hz & 28Hz Tuning)
+The Devastator MkII (Now available in 19Hz & 28Hz Tuning)

-Fully Finished, Powered Devastators Now Available!
-(Free Shipping on finished subs!) (scroll down for details)
+Fully Finished, Powered Devastators in MDF (home theater/home audio) or Baltic Birch (recommended for pro-audio applications)!
+Free Shipping on finished subs! (scroll down for details)

 The Devastator MkII Horn is available as a high-efficiency, low-tuned (19Hz) ported horn cab for home theater and music-tuned (28Hz) edition for maximum output in high SPL music applications.